Carrying amount definition

 Carrying Amount vs. Market Value

 The carrying amount of an asset may not be the same as its current market value.
-Market value is based on supply and demand, while the carrying amount is a simple calculation based on the gradual depreciation charged against an asset.
+The market value of an asset is based on supply and demand, while the carrying amount is a simple calculation based on the gradual depreciation charged against an asset.
 This can result in a substantial disparity between the two values.
+Here are the main differences between the two concepts:

 Carrying Amount of a Bond Payable